New Applicant Orientation:

 What is Academic Career Experience?

-Academic Career Experience (ACE) is a collaboration among students, area businesses and Delta College that integrates classroom studies with work experience in a field related to a students' academic or career goals.
-The ACE Program provides career experience through cooperative education and internships.
-In both programs, students earn college credit through on-the-job training.
-Eligible students will have a cumulative GPA of 2.0 or higher as determined by the employer.
+Academic Career Experience (ACE) is a collaboration among students, area businesses and Delta College that integrates classroom studies with work experience in a field related to a student’s academic or career goals.
+The ACE Program provides career experience through cooperative education and internships in both programs.
+Students earn college credit through on-the-job training.
+Eligible students will have a cumulative GPA of 2.0 or higher as determined by the employer or internship site coordinator.

 What is co-op?

-Co-op is an academic program providing current Delta students the opportunity to gain valuable, real-life work experience related to their academic or career goals while earning college credit.
+Co-op is an academic program providing students the opportunity to gain valuable, real-life work experience related to their academic or career goals while earning college credit.
+Co-op positions:

-• require students to work a minimum of 12 hours/week each semester
+- require students to work a minimum of 12 hours per week each semester

-• arrange students’ part-time work schedules to accommodate their full- or part-time class schedules (Delta’s traditional co-op program is a parallel program.)
+- arrange students’ part-time work schedules to accommodate their full- or part-time class schedules

 What is an internship?

-• can be with businesses located throughout the state or country
+- can be with businesses located throughout the state

 Did you know...62% of employers want to see internships on resumes.
 Half want to see part-time jobs.
 ACE offers both!!